 Kayaking, drumming, or traveling at high-speed through the country — Japan will keep the whole family entertained.

 Meet the snow monkeys, recommended by Rory

 While staying in the small hot-spring town of Yudanaka, in the northern Japanese Alps, a visit to see the snow monkeys that bathe in the natural onsen is a must.
-The native macaques flock to Jigokudani, nicknamed Hell Valley due to its natural geysers and sulphuric smoke, on a daily basis (except for the humid summer months).
+The native macaques flock to Jigokudani, nicknamed Hell Valley due to its natural geysers and sulfuric smoke, on a daily basis (except for the humid summer months).

 The best time to see the snow monkeys relaxing is in January or February.
 You can access Hell Valley via a half-hour gentle hike, suitable for young children, through the woods at the top of Yudanaka town.
 After exploring the park, visit an onsen in town to experience a hot-spring soak for yourself before dinner.